 - Any weapon with "Intellectual Circuitry" from Line of Delirium such as the Argument 17 or the polycharger Argument 36.

 - The guns sold AE van Vogt's The Weapon Shops of Isher are smart weapons than can only be used for self-defense, suicide, or legitimate (as defined by the Weapon Shops) hunting.
 Although a few special agents have "unlimited special" guns that don't have the "self-defense only" limit built in.

-- Larry Niven's short story "The Soft Weapon".
+- Larry Niven's Known Space short story "The Soft Weapon".
 An alien espionage device is a Swiss Army Weapon that can change into various forms, including a sonic stunner, a monofilament sword and a total conversion beam.
 One of the forms is a computer that can communicate with its possessor.